heridev/smsforall-rails-api/README.md

 > NOTE: This is crucial for the functionality or you won't be able to activate your mobile hubs(devices)

 ### Connecting [Android](https://github.com/heridev/sms-mobile-hub), app.smsforall.org in local
-Eventually, if you want to modify the different pieces in the system(Android, React App, and API), you will need to connect all the pieces locally for development, and for that you might need to expose your local API so the Android client and React Client Application can connect with the API, so to achieve that, the simplest approach is to use `Ngrok` with the free plan that allows you to claim a static subdomain that won't change all the time, so you don't need to keep updating the allowed hosts all the time for your Rails API server if you want to begin using Ngrok.
+Eventually, if you want to modify the different pieces in the system(Android, React App, and API), you will need to connect all the pieces locally for development, and for that, you might need to expose your local API so the Android client and React Client Application can connect with the API, so to achieve that, the simplest approach is to use `Ngrok` with the free plan that allows you to claim a static subdomain that won't change all the time, so you don't need to keep updating the allowed hosts all the time for your Rails API server if you want to begin using Ngrok.

 1. You need to register a free account on the official website [ngrok](https://ngrok.com/) or directly in the [signup page](https://dashboard.ngrok.com/signup)